-When it comes to the communication method itself, you should assess which method best suits the situation and will deliver the optimum results.
+When it comes to the communication method itself, you should assess which method best suits the situation and will deliver the optimum results for supply chain success.
 There are also some basic principles to consider when it comes how you communicate with stakeholders and suppliers:

 - Be clear.
 This may sound like an obvious basic principle, but it’s vital to make sure the ‘narrative’ of the proposal comes across so stakeholders understand and are excited by what you are proposing.
 Use a brief headline to sum up the proposal and focus on the benefits the project will deliver as well as how they will be achieved.

 - Tailor it.
 When getting across the key benefits of the project, don’t just focus on general benefits and costs.
 Consider the stakeholders you are addressing and tailor it to show how you will tackle their own individual concerns.

 - Be personal and pragmatic.
 Often with stakeholders, it’s more beneficial to give them a call or pay a quick visit than to send less direct communication such as emails.
 A personal and pragmatic approach will get faster and better results when aiming to implement change.

 The importance of communication both with internal stakeholders and external suppliers cannot be overlooked.
 With the right steps taken and changes applied it is possible to turn around poor communication and ensure supply chain success.

 If you are interested in learning more about communications in procurement and supply, then you may be interested in the CIPS Diploma in Procurement and Supply.
 The qualification is designed to equip an aspiring procurement professional with the skills and knowledge to perform in a junior role and progress in their procurement career.
 For more information about the CIPS courses we offer and for your two-week free trial, visit our website or contact us.